 - Zamboanga via Dapitan (by ferry only)

-TOP ATTRACTIONS IN SIPALAY
+TOP TOURIST ATTRACTIONS IN SIPALAY

 A public beach that has been a major come on to the wanderlust for its long stretch of ivory sand which makes for an excellent site for camping.
 Pitch your tent here for free while watching the fascinating sunset.
 Beside the beach is Sipalay Food park where there is a lineup of affordable grill and restaurant.
 Visit the food park at sundown for dinner and taste some of the city’s delicacy.